JonnySB/makers-007-engineering-project-1/README.md

 testing activities are still pending.
 * **Done** - Tickets which the team have deemed to be completed.

-Once you've built your board, and you begin to add tickets, it should begin to look something like this:
+Once you've built your board, and you begin to add tickets, it should look similar to this:

 ![A mockup of a Trello board](./trello_mockup.png)